Frequently Asked Questions

 How Will I Be Notified?

-Every student who is enrolled at the University and applies for financial aid will receive a financial aid offer letter.
-This offer letter will itemize each type of aid for which the student is eligible.
-The offer letter will list the type and amount of each grant, loan or scholarship as well as work-study eligibility.
+Every student who is enrolled at the University and applies for financial aid will receive a financial aid offer via email.
+This offer will itemize each type of aid for which the student is eligible.
+The offer will list the type and amount of each grant, loan or scholarship as well as work-study eligibility.
 Please remember that in most cases you must be accepted for admission to receive a financial aid offer.

 Will My Awards Be Renewed Every Year?